pavkatar/ActiveAuth-PHP/README.md

 ### 4. Verify the response

 After the user authenticates (e.g. via mobile push, phone call, SMS passcode, etc.) the IFRAME will generate a signed response and will send it back to the JavaScript.
 It will make a POST call to `ACAAction` specified in the previous step.
-Your server-side code should then call `ActiveAuth::verify()` to verify that the signed response is legitimate:
+Your server-side code should then call `verify` to verify that the signed response is legitimate:

 ```
 $activeAuth = new ActiveAuth();